-An indoor waterfall flows down from the third floor to a tank on the second floor and into a pond filled with koi carp, a breed of fish highly prized for its colourful scales.
+An indoor waterfall flows down from the second floor to a tank on the first floor and then down into a pond filled with koi carp – a breed of fish highly prized for its colourful scales.

 Farming Architects was inspired to include the falls by the mythology surrounding koi carp.
 Chinese legend says if a carp could leap over a waterfall on the Yellow River, called the Dragon Gate, it would be transformed into a dragon and fly away.